devexperts/devexperts-time-tracker/README.md

-JTT_WEBAPP_HOST= # Set the url of the current machine FULL_CHAIN_PEM= # Set the name of the full chain certificate file in ./jtt-proxy PRIVATE_KEY_PEM= # Set the name of the private key file in ./jtt-proxy DOCKER_USERNAME= # Set your Docker username received in advance DOCKER_PASSWORD= # Set your Docker password received in advance
+JTT_WEBAPP_HOST= # Set the url of the current machine FULL_CHAIN_PEM= # Set the name of the full chain certificate file in ./jtt-proxy PRIVATE_KEY_PEM= # Set the name of the private key file in ./jtt-proxy
 ```

 ### Step 4: Run `timetracker.sh` to Start the Services